wearedevx/navitia-docker-compose/kirin/README.md

 ### How to use

 Prerequisites:
-Two Docker images are needed to run the dockre-compose-kirin:
+Two Docker images are needed to run the docker-compose-kirin:

 - kirin: see the section [Docker](https://github.com/CanalTP/kirin#docker) in Kirin
 - kirin_configurator: the image can be built using the following command line